eval/mollie-payment/README.md

 Mollie Payment
 ========

-This repository is currently an act of [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html); an empty box with no implementation, only an interface.
+This repository is currently an act of [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html); an empty box with no implementation, only a documented interface.

-Methods are documented using [Tomdoc](http://tomdoc.org/).
+Documentation is done using [Tomdoc](http://tomdoc.org/).

 Requirements
 ------------